Canal Place One

 Motor Vehicles and Parking

-1. Each Unit is entitled to one (1) parking space.
-This does not include deeded basement parking spaces.
+1. Each Unit is entitled to one (1) Association-provided parking space for use by a non-commercial, resident-owned vehicle.
+Deeded basement parking spaces are not considered "Association-provided."

 3. Handicap spaces by the entrance of Canal Place are for Canal Place One handicapped residents only.